MyNixOS website logo

 Unified Framework for Numerical Optimizers.

-Provides a unified object-oriented framework for numerical optimizers in R. Allows for both minimization and maximization with any optimizer, optimization over more than one function argument, measuring of computation time, setting a time limit for long optimization tasks.
+Provides a unified object-oriented framework for numerical optimizers in R. Supports minimization and maximization with any optimizer, optimization over more than one function argument, computation time measurement, and time limits for long optimization tasks.

 optimizeR